Two newest members elected to lead Board of Education

-The two most recently elected members of the Board of Education were selected as chairman and vice chairman of the board on Monday.
+The two most recently elected members of the Board of Education have been selected as chairman and vice chairman of the board.

 Everette-Lenz nominated Tripp to lead the nine-member board, saying she did not feel that her professional obligations would allow her the time required to serve as chairwoman.
 She is a school psychologist in a neighboring county.